Suez Egypt Travel Guide

 Domestic flights from Cairo connect to Luxor, Aswan, Hurghada, and Sharm El Sheikh.

-Overnight trains departing from Cairo serve Luxor and Aswan, presenting another travel experience.
+Overnight trains from Cairo serve Luxor and Aswan, offering a different travel experience.

-Longer stays allow for an exploration of local culture and daily life outside of the usual tourist routes.
+Longer stays allow for a dive into local culture plus the daily routine beyond typical tourist routes.

 More time in a location creates opportunities to learn some simple Arabic expressions and interact with locals.

-A longer itinerary avoids rush, enabling a more relaxed pace and discovery of hidden gems.
+A longer itinerary avoids rush, enabling a slower speed and discovery of hidden gems.